byuflowlab/GXBeam.jl/docs/src/examples.md

 nothing #hide
 ```

-The calculated tip displacements match those reported by Bathe and Bolourch in "Large Displacement Analysis of Three-Dimensional Beam Structures" closely, thus verifying our GEBT implementation.
+The calculated tip displacements match those reported by Bathe and Bolourch in "Large Displacement Analysis of Three-Dimensional Beam Structures" closely, thus verifying our implementation of geometrically exact beam theory.

 We can visualize the deformed geometry and inspect the associated point and element data using ParaView.